Dog with Diplomatic Instincts

 It has K torrent as default.

-I installed Delge using Synaptic and it works fine.
+I installed Deluge using Synaptic and it works fine.

-I down loaded the MX 23.5 64 bit version for as a saftey mechanism.
+I downloaded the MX 23.5 - 64 bit version image as a saftey precaution.

-It has two browsers, Firefox as the fdefault with Knoqueror as secondary.
+It has two browsers, Firefox as the default with Konqueror as the secondary.

-It graphic intensive and slow to boot but very neat and clean unlike Glossy windows.
+It is graphic intensive and slow to boot but very neat and clean unlike Glossy Windows.

-One who comes from Windows background I recomment to use the KDE version of MX Linux.
+One who comes from Windows background I recommend to use the KDE version of MX Linux.

-Better still use Netrunner which is (only 2.6GB) better organozed with alphbetical list of applications.
+Better still use the Netrunner which is (only 2.6GB) better organized with alphabetical list of applications.
 It already has synaptic bundled in.

 Anyway, Linux is the winner but it has many more window managers than Gnome and KDE.

-I have most of them installed with Debian Gnome and one has to pick and choose the desktop one want to use at boot time.
+I have most of them installed with Debian Gnome and one has to pick and choose the desktop one wants to use at the boot time.

 This will end my Linux blah blah and I am going to finish my books.